shamimshihab/VBIS-Mobile-App/README.md

 Naming
 - Variables are to be named in lowerCamelCase
 - Objects are to be named in UpperCamelCase
+  - Attributes are to be names in lowerCamelCase
 - Functions are to be named in UpperCamelCase
 - Branches are to be named in UpperCamelCase
   - Branch name should be the feature name.
 Ex: FeatureName
 - Files follow Kebab naming method.
 Ex: This-is-kebab.js
+-

 Documentation